SMSF Investment Strategy Legal Requirements

-You may be aware that as a trustee of your own SMSF, you are required by law to prepare an investment strategy.
-You have the freedom to choose which asset classes you invest into, or how you want to diversify your fund’s investments, as long as your strategy complies to regulation.
+You may be aware that as a trustee of your own SMSF, you are required by law, to prepare an investment strategy.
+You have the freedom to choose which asset classes your SMSF invests into, or how you want to diversify these fund’s investment, as long as your strategy complies to regulation.

 Your SMSF investment strategy is then the detailed and documented financial plan created by the trustee(s) of the fund.

 NB : According to the Superannuation Industry Supervision (SIS) Act here the trustee of the SMSF has a duty to select which assets are invested into for the SMSF.
 The trustee is also responsible for monitoring the performance of any investments and also to review the strategy on a regular basis to ensure the fund is meeting its objectives.
 The trustee is also accountable for the ongoing management of the funds invested for an on behalf of the SMSF.

 Costs : When considering an investment strategy the trustee must project and take into consideration the cash flow requirements of the fund.
 Your SMSF will need to have sufficient cash flow to cover any anticipated costs arising such as : Administration fees, Tax payments, Legal fees, Accountants and Auditor Fees, Insurance, Fee for advice / service etc.

 Audit : Every SMSF is required to undergo an independent annual audit, which is designed to review the investments within the fund.

 The audit will check that any investments chosen are in line with the investment strategy that was created and also ensure whether the management and administration of the SMSF remains compliant with the regulations set out under section 35C of the Superannuation Industry Supervisory Act 1993 here